whimsy-lang/whim-z/README.md

 * error handling
 * compiler arrays should not be a fixed size
 * strings - flexible array members
-* support other key types for hash tables
 * string hash set (instead of table with nil values) for interning
 * utf8
 * separate sized jumps